crabshank/Cheat-engine-tools/readme.md

 #### To find multiple values that lie in an area of memory of max size *m* bytes or an unlimited number of bytes (argument of 'proxValues.fullScan(m)', below).

-To use: place the the file into your autorun folder, open the LUA Engine and type in 'proxValues.', and then it will show you the methods listed below:
+To use: place the the file into your autorun folder, open the LUA Engine and type in 'proxValues.' (without quotes), and then it will show you the methods listed below:

 ### Methods on (proxValues.…):